mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Databases/index.md

 ### New Database

-Press the '+' button to add a new database
+Press the '+' button to add a new database.
+It is only possible to add databases, and not individual tables.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/Databases/newDatabase.png)